beccalatto/WIS_DEC16_GUI/README.md

 # Dayplot viewer

-Use this tool to visualise the dayplot for a day in the 2010 summer deployment (December 16th, 2010) at the Whillans Ice Stream, West Antarctica.
+Use this tool to visualise the seismicity from Whillans Ice Stream, West Antarctica for a day in the 2010 summer deployment (December 16th, 2010).

 <img src="https://github.com/beccalatto/WIS_DEC16_GUI/blob/main/images/BB_RESET.png" width="300" height="300">